apache/arrow-julia/README.md

 A lot of work still to be done:
 - Performance pass: performance seems ok according to basic sanity checks but it that code has neither been optimized nor thoroughly benchmarked.
 - Extensive unit tests needed: hopefully I'll get to more of this soon.
-- This was developed using Julia 0.6 only, some changes will be needed in 0.7.
-In particular, the behavior of `reinterpret` is quite different in 0.7.
-Updates to 0.7 will probably include allowing `Primitive` to use any `AbstractVector{UInt8}` as reference.
 - Support Arrow Structs.